-Crutch words are words, syllables, or phrases of interjection designating hesitation and are characteristically used instead of pauses to allow thinking time for the speaker.
+Crutch words are words, syllables ("um"), or phrases ("you know") of interjection designating hesitation and are characteristically used instead of pauses to allow thinking time for the speaker.
 They also may be used to elicit supportive feedback or simple response from the listener.

 You might consider spelling common crutch words as follows: uh, uh‐huh, um‐hm, unh‐uh.
 Crutch words that sound different from these example spellings may be spelled differently, but consistency must be maintained throughout a transcription.